 As with other snakes, you need to create a temperature gradient/range which allows for thermoregulation.
 The enclosure must have a warm end and a cool end.
 The heat source/warm side should never be in the center of the cage but rather at one end.
 This will create a gradient where one end is warmest and the temperature gradually falls until you reach the coolest end.

-The cool end should have a temperature of at least 75 F. there are many heat pads/mats on the market.
+The cool end should have a temperature of at least 75 F. There are many heat pads/mats on the market.
 One of our favorites is the Fluker’s Heat Mat.
-A heat pad alone is not enough; you need a heat pad temperature regulator such as the BoHoFarm Heat Mat Thermostat Controller.
+A heat pad alone is not enough; you need a heat pad temperature regulator such as the INKBIRD ITC-308 Thermostat Controller.
+There are other thermostats available too which we covered in our thermostat review.

 Also, acquire thermometers to continuously monitor the temperature of the enclosure.
 As a beginner, this is important so as to ensure you get the temperature gradient right.
 As you gain more experience you will need the thermometer less and less.
 An excellent thermometer is the Etekcity Lasergrip.